 FAQ about Gluten-Free Sourdough Starters

 If a starter has not been fed for a while, it will start to collect a liquid on top of your starter.
 It is called "Hooch".
-You can either stir it right back into your starter while you feed it or discard it.
+You can stir it back into your starter while you feed it or discard it.
 It can cause the sourdough starter to taste sourer.

-Judging by the smell of the sourdough starter you quickly will be able to tell if it has gone bad (it will smell like nail polish remover).
-If this happens, discard your sourdough starter and start a new starter
+Judging by the smell of the sourdough starter, you will quickly be able to tell if it has gone bad (it will smell like nail polish remover).
+If this happens, discard your sourdough starter and start a new starter.

 📖 Recipe